ga-curriculum/ejs/fundamentals/README.md

 ## Using EJS to render .ejs files

-`Express` applications automatically look inside of a `views` directory for template files, so we will put our view templates inside a `views` folder:
+`Express` applications automatically look inside of a `views` directory for template files, so we will put our view templates inside a new `views` folder:

 ```bash
 mkdir views